 Jeff began experimenting with ash glazes many years ago.
-In part it was reaction to the suggestion of browsers that Sally should be drawing grapes all over the pots.
+In part it was reaction to a recurrent suggestion of visitors.
+They wondered why Sally hadn’t been drawing grapes all over the pots.
 That has been done elsewhere!

 Blue and Green Clay